-There are now three biosimilars approved for the treatment of psoriasis and PsA:
+There are now several biosimilars approved for the treatment of psoriasis and PsA:

-- Amjevita (adalimumab-atto) and Cyltezo (adalimumab-adbm) are biosimilar medicines to Humira (adalimumab)
+- Amjevita (adalimumab-atto), Abrilada (adalimumab-afzb), Cyltezo (adalimumab-adbm), Hadlima (adalimumab-bwwd), Hulio (adalimumab-fkjp) and Hyrimoz (adalimumab-adaz) are biosimilar medicines to Humira (adalimumab)

-- Erelzi (etanercept-szzs) is a biosimilar medicine to Enbrel (etanercept)
+- Erelzi (etanercept-szzs) and Eticovo (etanercept-ykro) are biosimilar medicines to Enbrel (etanercept)

-- Inflectra (infliximab-dyyb) and Renflexis (infliximab-abda) are biosimilar medicines to Remicade (infliximab)
+- Avsola (infliximab-axxq), Inflectra (infliximab-dyyb), Ixifi (infliximab-qbtx) and Renflexis (infliximab-abda) are biosimilar medicines to Remicade (infliximab)

 Although these have been approved by the FDA, your health care provider may not be able to prescribe these treatments yet.
 There are other biosimilars currently being developed and tested.
 These may be approved and available in the future.